Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Results

 \subsection{\modelname identifies biological function annotations}

 \if 0

 \fi

-\modelname is trained to identify the ten most common base-level annotations of the Human reference assembly.
-As shown in Table \ref{table:biotype}, we achieve an $F_1$ score of 74.1 in this classification task, an improved score compared to contemporary models DNABERT \cite{jiDNABERTPretrainedBidirectional2021} (63.2), Nucleotide Transformer \cite{DallaTorre2023TheNT} (67.5), and HyenaDNA \cite{Nguyen2023HyenaDNALG} (72.8).
+{\modelname is trained to identify the annotations (defined in the Application Domains section) of the Human reference assembly.} As shown in Table \ref{table:biotype}, we achieve an $F_1$ score of 74.1 in this classification task, an improved score compared to DNABERT \cite{jiDNABERTPretrainedBidirectional2021} (63.2), Nucleotide Transformer \cite{DallaTorre2023TheNT} (67.5), and HyenaDNA \cite{Nguyen2023HyenaDNALG} (72.8). { For the purposes of this evaluation, all models were finetuned and evaluated using the same balanced dataset as specified in the Application Domains section.}